NordicPlayground/puck/_tutorials/cube.md

 order: 3
 ---

-This tutorial is part of a tutorial series on the [Nordic Pucks].
+This tutorial is part of a [tutorial series on the Nordic Pucks](../tutorials.html).
 I am assuming that you have already read the [introduction tutorial] and the [location puck tutorial](location.html).

 In this tutorial, we will be building a cube puck, which is an innovative, new, bluetooth-enabled, situated and immersed remote control device.